aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/01-create-agent-with-function-definition/README.md

             }
         },
         {
-            'name': 'book_vacations',
+            'name': 'reserve_vacation_time',
-            'description': 'book the vacation days for the employeed', 'parameters': {
+            'description': 'reserve vacation time for a specific employee', 'parameters': {
                 "employee_id": {
-                    "description": "the id of the employee to get the available vacations", "required": True,
+                    "description": "the id of the employee for which time off will be reserved", "required": True,
                     "type": "integer"
                 },
                 "start_date": {
-                    "description": "the start date for the vacation booking", "required": True,
+                    "description": "the start date for the vacation time", "required": True,
                     "type": "string"
                 },
                 "end_date": {
-                    "description": "the end date for the vacation booking", "required": True,
+                    "description": "the end date for the vacation time", "required": True,
                     "type": "string"
                 }